myerstina515/reading-notes/401/class-03.md

 ## Preview

   1. Which 3 things had you heard about previously and now have better clarity on?
+After having to think about the review questions, I understand the ending of the process and sending data to the browser, as well as the request headers sent twice.
+I ran into that error a couple times during the lab today (Tuesday).
   2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+I'm hoping for more clarity on the different types of middleware (middleware, application, and routing), as well as behavioral testing and additional testing techniques in general.
   3. What are you most excited about trying to implement or see how it works?
+I want to spend more time working on tests and techniques for them, as well as UML.